 Also, you never know when a family’s financial situation may change with the loss of a job, the death of a parent, or any unforeseen medical expenses or emergencies.
 (For 2020-2022, COVID)

-NOTE: Don’t think you need to file exactly on October 1st, in fact, it is smart to wait a few weeks to let the bugs and glitches that occur each year work themselves out.
+NOTE: Don’t think you need to file as soon as the FAFSA is open; in fact, it is smart to wait a few weeks to let the bugs and glitches that occur each year work themselves out.
 Trust me on this one!
-Give yourself a deadline, such as October 31st, to get your form filed.
+Give yourself a deadline, such as a few weeks after it opens, to get your form filed.

 Never assume a family makes too much money and ignore the FAFSA, just do it!

 Watch this short video straight from the official site to learn more about filing the FAFSA.